nagato-D/nagato-D.github.io/content/_index.md

 ## Biography
 ---
 I am currently pursuing a Ph.D. in Electrical and Electronic Engineering (EEE) at the University of Hong Kong.
-Prior to this, I earned my M.S. degree in applied physics from Delft University of Technology in 2023, where I collaborated with Professor [L. Kuipers](https://kuiperslab.tudelft.nl/).
+Prior to this, I earned my M.S. degree in applied physics from Delft University of Technology in 2023, where I collaborated with Prof. [L. Kuipers](https://kuiperslab.tudelft.nl/).
 Before that, I completed my B.S. in mathematics-physics fundamental science at the [Yingcai Honor College](https://www.yingcai.uestc.edu.cn/xygk/xyjj.htm) of University of Electronic Science and Technology of China in 2021.

 ## Employment
 ---